xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 Laying the ground work for a hybrid AD, IaC home lab on Proxmox.
 We'll setup the Terraform provider for Proxmox and an early form of secrets management suited for a single contributor.
-Also, we'll do the manual work required to prepare a baseline Windows 2025 image for use in our deployment.
+Also, we'll do the manual work required to prepare a baseline Windows 2025 image for use in the deployment.
 ---
 7/18/2025
 ---